usnistgov/ABDNavigator/ABDNavigator/QuickStart_Tutorial.md

 # Quick Start Tutorial

 ## Startup
-Before starting, ensure that a directory has been setup where the data will be stored which contains a navigation file.
+Before starting, ensure that a directory has been set up where the data will be stored which contains a navigation file.
 A default navigation file can be copied from the ABDNavigator folder: [default_deviceNavigation.xml](default_deviceNavigation.xml).

 ![copy](../images/sn1.PNG)

 When you first start ABDNavigator (using [run.bat](run.bat)) from the command line, a "file open" dialog is displayed.
-Find the data directory you setup and choose the navigation xml (e.g. *default_deviceNavigation.xml*) file.
+Find the data directory you set up and choose the navigation xml (e.g. *default_deviceNavigation.xml*) file.

 ![open nav file](../images/sn2.PNG)